The Con Is On: Production

 On May 14, 2015, it was announced that Uma Thurman would star in the jewel-heist comedy The Brits Are Coming, which James Oakley would direct based on his own script, co-written with Alex Michaelides.
-Kristin Chenoweth would also star, while Cassian Elwes, J. C. Chandor, Robert Ogden Barnum and William Clevinger would produce.
+Kristin Chenoweth would also star, while Cassian Elwes, Robert Ogden Barnum and Dave Hansen would produce.
 Tim Roth, Alice Eve, Sofía Vergara, Maggie Q, Parker Posey and Stephen Fry were cast in the film on August 27, 2015.
 It was confirmed that Dave Hansen would also be producing the film, while Chenoweth's involvement was not confirmed.
 Elliott Michael Smith co-produced the production which was shot throughout Manhattan and Yonkers, New York.

 Filming

 Principal photography on the film began on July 20, 2015 in New York City.

 Release

 The film was released on May 4, 2018, by Lionsgate.